 Through a competitive process, California’s Department of Health Care Services (DHCS) selected 25 WPC pilots across the state to participate in the program.
 Each pilot is tailored to the local context and needs of the population it serves.
 Health care and behavioral health providers, social services, and community partners, such as housing support organizations, work together to identify their highest-need clients and provide them with comprehensive, coordinated care.

 Many pilot sites have already demonstrated how an integrated, patient-centered care helps to address patients’ holistic needs.
 To learn more about each WPC site, including enrollment strategies, program design, services provided, and data collection, check out our new WPC brochure or see links below to download an individual profile.

 The Whole Person Care Pilot program represents a significant opportunity to scale, strengthen, and sustain these efforts in a meaningful way.

 Download WPC Site Profiles

-- Listen to a KQED story on the impact of the program
+- KQED story on the impact of the program (July 2017)

-- See the State of California’s Whole Person Care page
+- State of California’s Whole Person Care page